The Easiest Way to Paint Kitchen Cabinets

 I use a pre-catalyzed primer surfacer and lacquer from Sherwin Williams called Sherwood Hi-Bild.
 A catalyst is added to the lacquer to increase the hardness and durability of the finish.
 No doubt, the lacquer odor is unpleasant, but there are now waterborne lacquers available from brands like Renner and others.
 I haven't tested any of these products yet, but plan to.

 If you choose to use paint on your cabinets, I highly recommend using high quality enamel like Emerald urethane, Pro Industrial water-based alkyd enamel, Pro Classic, or Advance.
-All four of those products are durable and level nicely when sprayed, or brushed.
+All four of those products are durable and self-level nicely when sprayed, or brushed.
 Use a fine finish spray tip and an airless sprayer, or a handheld cup sprayer.

 Don't Skip the Primer

-One of the worst mistakes painting cabinets is not using the right primer, or worse, not using it at all.
+One of the worst mistakes in painting cabinets is not using the right primer, or worse, not using it at all.
 Unless the cabinets are already painted and in good condition, you absolutely should use the appropriate primer to avoid problems.
 Are you painting something like bare oak cabinets, or cherry?
 Natural oils inside the wood will show up in your paint without using primer first to create a seal.
 Use a good solvent-based primer like BIN, or Cover Stain, and you will have zero tannin bleed problems.

-Use Cabinet Paint That Dries Fast
+Get Cabinet Paint That Dries Fast

-The amount of time it takes for paint to dry enough to safely apply the second coat, or to install everything, is really important when you're painting a big set of cabinet doors with multiple drawers.
+The amount of time it takes for paint to dry enough to safely apply the second coat, or to be able to install everything, is really important when you're painting a big set of cabinet doors with multiple drawers.
 A faster dry time can shave a few days or more off your painting project so you can put your kitchen back together sooner.

 One of the reasons I use lacquer to paint cabinets is the insanely fast dry time.
 I can spray a door and pick it up about thirty minutes later without marring the finish.
 I can spray the second coat about one hour after the first coat.
 With the enamel I used in the past, the re-coat time was around four hours, which isn't terrible, but with the lacquer I use, I can easily spray two coats on one side of the doors all on the same day and finish the other side on day two.